Philip J. Currie: Dinosaur anatomy

 Currie's contributions to the study of dinosaur dentition include helping discover the first known instance of alveolar remodelling in dinosaurs and revealing in a 2020 study that the dentition of Sinraptor bore extreme similarities to that of Allosaurus, further concluding that Sinraptor would likely have actively hunted medium-sized dinosaurs such as Jiangjunosaurus junggarensis.

 Currie has extensively studied the subject of juvenile dinosaurs and dinosaur ontogeny.
-His publications on the subject have included studies on juveniles of Chasmosaurus, Pinacosaurus, Daspletosaurus, and Saurornithoides.
+His publications on the subject have included studies on juveniles of Chasmosaurus, Pinacosaurus, Gorgosaurus, Daspletosaurus, and Saurornithoides.

+In 1997, Currie teamed up with Microsoft's Chief Technical Officer Nathan Myhrvold to create a computer model demonstrating that diplodocids could snap their tails like whips, and create small sonic booms.

+Pterosaurs

 In addition to his work on dinosaurs, Currie has been involved in numerous research projects on pterosaurs.
 In 2011 and 2016, he was involved in the description of the first pterosaur fossils from the Northumberland Formation, a part of the Nanaimo Group, of Hornby Island in British Columbia, finding that they probably represented indeterminate members of Istiodactylidae and Azhdarchidae, respectively.
 In 2017, he assisted in the description of the first known pterosaur pelvic material from the Dinosaur Park Formation; he has also helped study pterosaur material from the Cenomanian found in Lebanon.

+Rediscovery of old localities

 Currie helped rediscover the type localities of the Mongolian sauropods Nemegtosaurus mongoliensis and Opisthocoelicaudia skarzynskii in 2017; the location of both quarries had become unknown due to them being described several decades before and not having been studied for some time.
 The next year, he published a paper as the lead author in which he suggested the two taxa may represent the same species.

+Ichnofossils

 Currie's research interests have included ichnofossils as well as body fossils.
 In 1979, at the beginning of his career, he and William A. S. Sarjeant described Amblydactylus kortmeyeri from the Peace River Valley.
 In 1981, Currie authored in the Journal of Vertebrate Paleontology a description of the ichnospecies Aquatilavipes swiboldae from the Aptian Gething Formation of British Columbia.
 He went on to work on dinosaur footprints from the St. Mary River Formation.
 In 2004, he studied footprint assemblages from the Lance Formation and described the ichnospecies Saurexallopus zerbsti.
 In 2018, Currie coauthored a study describing dinosaur footprints at the Nemegt locality.